 Seeking Graduate Students To Study Evolutionary Genomics

 Interested in evolutionary genomics AND multi-species interactions?
-The Renner Lab is seeking graduate students (Master’s and/or Joint-Doctoral PhD Positions) to join the Evolutionary Biology Program at San Diego State University in Fall 2016.
+The Renner Lab is seeking graduate students (Master’s and/or PhD Positions).

 Collaborative research featured on BacterioFiles Podcast!